Geometry-Induced Diffusion on Graphs: A Learnable Weighted Laplacian for Spectral GNNs: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) \cite{scarselli2008graph,bruna2013spectral,defferrard2016convolutional} have achieved significant success in recent years, driving the development of novel architectures and stimulating investigations into their theoretical foundations.
-Despite these advances, several limitations are now well documented, most notably representational collapse, oversmoothing, and over-squashing \citep{shao2023unifying, rusch2023survey, jin2025oversmoothing, attali2024rewiringtechniquesmitigateoversquashing}.
-While their precise origins remain an active area of research~\cite{arnaiz-rodriguez_oversmoothing_2025}, these phenomena are closely tied to information flow during backpropagation, motivating increased scrutiny of learning and inference dynamics in GNNs \cite{arroyo2025vanishing}.
+Graph Neural Networks (GNNs) \citep{scarselli2008graph,bruna2013spectral,defferrard2016convolutional} have achieved significant success in recent years, driving the development of novel architectures and investigations into their theoretical foundations.
+Alongside these advances, important limitations have also come to light, most notably oversmoothing and oversquashing \citep{shao2023unifying, rusch2023survey, jin2025oversmoothing, attali2024rewiringtechniquesmitigateoversquashing}.
+Oversmoothing makes node representations increasingly indistinguishable, while oversquashing compresses information from many distant nodes into limited-size embeddings.
+These effects are particularly damaging for long-range tasks, where relevant signals and gradients must cross many propagation steps and may progressively weaken \citep{arroyo2025vanishing}.

-A fruitful line of work has sought to analyze and mitigate these limitations by interpreting GNNs through the lens of continuous dynamics \citep{poli2019graph}.
-In particular, diffusion-based formulations recast message passing as the discretization of partial differential equations (PDEs) on graphs, enabling principled control over information propagation.
-Anisotropic diffusion models \citep{chamberlain2021beltrami} were introduced with a learnable diffusivity to modulate and interpret node coupling strengths, while more recent advection-diffusion formulations \cite{wu2023advective, wu2025transformers} revealed similarities between learnable diffusivity and attention mechanisms, further implying the importance and efficiency of diffusion.
+Recent work has interpreted GNN layers through the lens of continuous dynamics, viewing propagation as the discretization of an evolution equation on the graph \citep{poli2019graph}.
+This view has motivated diffusion-based formulations that recast message passing as the discretization of partial differential equations (PDEs) on graphs, enabling principled control over information propagation through learnable diffusivity \citep{chamberlain2021beltrami} or global attention mechanisms \citep{wu2023advective, wu2025transformers}.
 Although the continuous GNN diffusion perspective provides a principled foundation for designing expressive architectures, it often leads to high computational complexity due to discretization.

+Another line of work addresses long-range propagation by dynamically rewiring the graph, for example by adding task-dependent edges or modifying the connectivity structure \citep{gutteridge2023drew, barbero2023locality}.
+While effective, such methods can introduce additional preprocessing cost, alter the original edge set and they may change the semantics of the input graph.